 Download a copy of the Summer Housing - August 2020 Press Release: Download

 For Purpose Investment Partners Executive Director, Michael Traill sat down with John Treadgold on the Good Future podcast, chatting all things sustainable business, the new economy and how your spending and investing decisions can have an impact.

-Since then the sector has grown, and last year the Federal government setup a taskforce to make recommendations about what they can do to help nurture impact investing and in their wisdom, they made Michael the chair.
+Since then the sector has grown, and last year the Federal government set up the Social Impact Investing Taskforce to make recommendations about what they can do to help nurture impact investing and in their wisdom, they made Michael the Chair.

-The taskforce published an interim report at the end of 2019 and final recommendations were due to be released in the middle 0f 2020.
-But covid-19 put a spanner in the works, and the report’s been delayed.
+The taskforce published an interim report at the end of 2019 and final recommendations were due to be released in the middle of 2020.
+But COVID-19 put a spanner in the works, and the report’s been delayed.